-When Jesus said this had Jesus already shed His blood?
-No. Then that clause "for the remission of sins."
+When Jesus said these words had Jesus already shed His blood?
+No. Then the Greek clause "for the remission of sins."
 Is looking forward to something in the future" and not something in the past.

 This is the very same Greek clause word for word as found in